 This is a word that has a number of meanings in insurance.
 In the context of claims settlement methods, it means the restoration of the insured property to the condition in which it was immediately before its destruction or damage.
-As with replacement and repair, reinstatement is not without potential problems, where complaints arise as to the quality of the replacement or work done.
-However, this form of settlement is quite common with damaged buildings.
+In the case of a destroyed building, reinstatement will involve demolition cost apart from rebuilding cost.
+As with replacement and repair, reinstatement is not without potential problems - complaints may arise as to the quality of the replacement or work done, etc. However, this form of settlement is quite common with damaged buildings.

-It may also be appropriate where the insured has a totally unrealistic opinion of the value of his damaged building and the insurer is quite positive that rebuilding will be much cheaper.
+It may also be appropriate where the insured has a totally unrealistic opinion of the value of his building and the insurer is quite positive that reinstatement will be much cheaper.

-Note: 1 The term "reinstatement" overlaps in meaning with "repair" and with "replacement".

-The option as to the method of providing an indemnity to the insured is with the insurer.
+- Note: 1 The term "reinstatement" overlaps in meaning with "repair" and with "replacement". - The option as to the method of providing an indemnity to the insured is with the insurer.
 But, remembering the desire to have a satisfied customer, it will be rare to force a method of settlement upon the insured which he does not prefer.

-3.2.3 Insurance Claims Complaints Bureau
+3.2.3 Insurance Complaints Bureau

-The structure and functions of the Insurance Claims Complaints Bureau (ICCB) were discussed in detail in "Principles and Practice of Insurance" (Chapter 6.1.4), but by way of summary, several of its important features are repeated below:
+The structure and functions of the Insurance Complaints Bureau (ICB) (formerly known as the Insurance Claims Complaints Bureau (ICCB)) were discussed in detail in "Principles and Practice of Insurance" (Chapter 6.1.4), but by way of summary, several important features of its disputes resolution services are repeated below: